Unbiased Kinetic Langevin Monte Carlo with Inexact Gradients: Introduction

-In our algorithm: \begin{enumerate}[(i)] \item The burn-in bias is eliminated differently, resulting in simpler couplings.
+{This paper presents UBUBU, an unbiased estimator of Bayesian posterior means for high-dimensional settings.
+The method combines an advanced splitting scheme, UBU, with a telescoping sum expansion \eqref{eq:summ} that is motivated by multilevel Monte Carlo.
+The benefits associated with our methodology are listed below. \begin{enumerate}[(i)] \item The burn-in bias is eliminated differently than e.g. in \cite{ruzayqat2022unbiased}, resulting in simpler couplings.
 Our estimator is still of the form \eqref{eq:summ}.
 However, instead of estimating $\pi_{h_0}(f)$ and $\pi_{h_{l+1}}(f)-\pi_{h_{l}}(f)$, which requires eliminating the burn-in bias for both discretization levels, we let $\hat{\pi}_{h_0}(f)$ be an unbiased estimator of $\tilde{\pi}_{h_0}(f)$, and $\hat{\pi}_{h_{l+1},h_{l}}(f)$ be an unbiased estimator $\tilde{\pi}_{h_{l+1}}(f)-\tilde{\pi}_{h_{l}}(f)$.
 Here $\tilde{\pi}_{h_{l}}(f)$ denotes the expected value of $f$ according to the empirical distribution of a Markov chain using discretization stepsize $h_l$, thinning $2^l$, and burn-in period of length $(B_0+l\cdot B)/h_l$, for some constants $B_0, B>0$.
 See Figure \ref{fig:bias.elimination} for an illustration.
 Due to the increasing burn-in periods at smaller stepsizes, the bias of $\tilde{\pi}_{h_{l}}(f)$ shrinks to zero as $l\to \infty$.
-With this approach, we only need to couple two chains for creating unbiased estimators of $\tilde{\pi}_{h_{l+1}}(f)-\tilde{\pi}_{h_{l}}(f)$, and simple synchronous couplings can be used. \item We use $\UBU$ discretization instead of Euler-Maruyama.
-The higher accuracy of $\UBU$ means that the differences between consecutive discretization levels $h_{l}$ and $h_{l+1}$ are smaller, and as a result, our estimator has a lower variance.
-We show that under certain assumptions, it is unbiased, has finite variance and finite expected computational cost. \item In our method, the number of samples per level is deterministic (except at very small stepsize), and we can use Richardson extrapolation \cite{richardson1911approximate} to further lower the variance. \item We show unbiasedness and finite variance even when using approximate or stochastic gradients.
-This dramatically improves the scalability of our method to large datasets. \item The usual unbiased estimator of Rhee and Glynn takes the form
+With this approach, we only need to couple two chains for creating unbiased estimators of $\tilde{\pi}_{h_{l+1}}(f)-\tilde{\pi}_{h_{l}}(f)$, and simple synchronous couplings can be used. \item In our method, the number of samples per level is deterministic (except at very small stepsize), and we can use Richardson extrapolation \cite{richardson1911approximate} to further lower the variance. \item We show unbiasedness and finite variance even when using approximate or stochastic gradients.
+This dramatically improves the scalability of our method to large datasets.
+We also prove that our unbiased estimator has computational cost that scales independently of the size of the dataset using approximate and stochastic gradients. \item We provide a theoretical comparison between UBUBU and other well-known sampling methods, in terms of the number of gradient evaluations per effective sample size.
+We are able to prove that the computational complexity is state-of-the-art, with much less restrictive assumptions.
+A summary is provided in Table \ref{table:comp}. \item On a variety of applications, we illustrate in numerical experiments the considerable advantage of our unbiased estimator over state-of-the-art MCMC methods for Bayesian computation.
+These significant computational savings in combination with our theoretical guarantees illustrate for the first time that unbiased estimation can be a powerful alternative to Metropolis correction. \end{enumerate}}